Symbiota2/Symbiota2-php/docs/setup/upgrade_1.x_database.md

 - If your database has been modified outside of the Symbiota 1.x db_schema-x and db_schema_patch-x sql files, you will have to execute the `config/sql/db_schema-1.1_patch.sql` file manually on your database, and adjust the scripts included within the file in the event that they differ from your database schema and cause and error.
+- Once the `config/sql/db_schema-1.1_patch.sql` file has been successfully executed on the database, follow the steps outlined in [setting up the Symbiota2 database](./setup_symbiota2_database.html) to complete the process of upgrading a Symbiota 1.x database.
 ### [Back to index](./index.html)